NICMx/FORT-validator/docs/usage.md

 - **Type:** Integer
 - **Availability:** `argv` and JSON
 - **Default:** 60
-- **Range:** 0--100
+- **Range:** [0, 100]

-HTTP's (and therefore RRDP's) precedence when choosing the protocol used to download files (assuming Fort has to choose, and both protocols are [enabled](#--http.enabled)).
+HTTP's (and therefore RRDP's) precedence when choosing the protocol used to download files (assuming Fort has to choose, and both protocols are [enabled](#--httpenabled)).
 The protocol with the highest priority is used first, and the runner-up is employed as fallback.

 > At the moment, only two protocols (RRDP/HTTP and RSYNC) are supported.
 Yes, `--http.priority`'s range is overkill.